GitHub Actions Workflow: Build Pages

 - Sets up Ruby version

-and installs Bundler with caching enabled usingruby/setup-ruby@v1
+3.0and installs Bundler with caching enabled usingruby/setup-ruby@v1.

 - Sets up Ruby version